Seibu 30000 series

 The Seibu 30000 series (西武30000系) is an electric multiple unit (EMU) train type operated by the private railway operator Seibu Railway on commuter services in the Tokyo area of Japan.
-First introduced in April 2008, a total of six 10-car sets, eighteen 8-car sets, and six 2-car sets were built by Hitachi between 2008 and 2016 to replace older three-door 101 series and 301 series sets.
+First introduced in April 2008, a total of six 10-car sets, eighteen 8-car sets, and six 2-car sets were built by Hitachi Rail between 2008 and 2016 to replace older three-door 101 series and 301 series sets.
 It is nicknamed the "Smile Train" (スマイルトレイン, Sumairu Torein).

 Design

 Sets are formed as two-, eight-, and ten-car units, consisting of aluminium wide-bodied (2.93 m) 20 m long four-door cars with no end gangway doors.
 Six-car sets were also scheduled to be built by fiscal 2011, but none were ultimately delivered.

 Fleet

-As of 10 November 2021, the fleet consists of six ten-car sets, 18 eight-car sets, and six two-car sets, based at Kotesashi, Minami-Iriso, Musashigaoka, and Tamagawa-Josui depots for use on Seibu Shinjuku Line and Seibu Ikebukuro Line workings.
+As of 10 November 2021, the fleet consists of 6 ten-car sets, 18 eight-car sets, and six two-car sets, based at Kotesashi, Minami-Iriso, Musashigaoka, and Tamagawa-Josui depots for use on Seibu Shinjuku Line and Seibu Ikebukuro Line workings.

 The last set ordered, eight-car set 38118, was delivered in June 2016, bring the total size of the fleet to 216 vehicles (30 sets).